guynich/deepseek_opi5plus/README.md

 # Run the model.

-The smallest version of [DeepSeek](https://github.com/deepseek-ai) R1 model can now be run.
+The smallest distilled version of [DeepSeek](https://github.com/deepseek-ai) R1 model can now be run on this single board computer.
 This step downloads the model (1.1GiB) first.
 ```bash
 ollama run deepseek-r1:1.5b
 ```